 A man walked into him as he focused on his feet, bouncing off Giovanni and never breaking his conversation with a companion.
 The man spoke emphatically and gesticulated with abandon.

-Okay, some things never change in Italy, he thought wryly.
+Okay, some things never change in Italy.

 The man’s companion turned and stared at Giovanni, likely never having seen a man so tall.
-While he had hoped to fit in here, he stood several inches above most everybody, despite affecting a slouchy lope so it wasn’t as obvious.
+While he had hoped to fit in here, he stood several inches above almost everybody, despite affecting a slouchy lope so it wasn’t as obvious.

 He inhaled deeply as he walked, taking in the scents of livestock, mud, unwashed humanity, bread.
 Another deep breath added garlic, its familiarity comforting.
 He wanted to smell cars, buses, cigarettes, motorcycles, the things that gave Bologna—his Bologna—their scent.
 But those things weren’t in this Bologna.
 Those things belonged to an Industrial Revolution that hadn’t happened yet.

 Another pungent scent reminded him that danger lurked in the street where animals had the right of way.

-He dodged and weaved and reminded himself to pay attention.
+Pay attention.
 Look around, don’t forget anything.

 Germs.
 They don’t know about germs.